KaiTheRedNinja/Jumbleum/Notes.docc/SST/SST.md

 ## Overview

-This is my stuff from secondary school.
+This is my notes from secondary school.

+> Tip: I got top of subject for Emath, Physics, and Computing for S4 in 2024.
+Those notes should generally be the most reliable.

+> Warning: All these notes are written for the 2024 O-Level syllabus.
+They may not be relevant for other years.
+Computing specifically changed in 2025.

 ## Topics